madhanganesh/todopad/README.md

 TODO:
+0. Edit Insight
+    Delete Insight
+    After insight creation navigate to that insight Show description of insight
+    When adding tags
+    a. message to press enter
+    b. selection of existing tags by arrows keys and enter
+    c. autocompletion tags pop-up position

 1. when editing the title the tags are not regenerated. but when implementing this, need to careful that if user has given any tags explicitly - then no need to regenarate the tags again [ Done ]]